2 Data Manipulation

 library(readxl)

-and the forest dataset.
-Again I will import the data just once and use the pipe to test the functions/effects without actually changing the data
+And the forest understory dataset.
+Again, we will import the data just once and use the pipe to test the functions/effects without actually changing the data:

 data <- read_excel("data/forest_understory/Axmanova-Forest-understory-diversity-analyses.xlsx")